Frequently Asked Questions

-Our network of therapists is carefully selected for their dedication, their skills, their belief in the work they do, and their compassion.
+Our network of therapists is carefully selected for their dedication, skills, experience, their belief in the work they do, and their compassion.
 They all adhere to strong and clearly outlined ethics and principals set by our clinical director in founding the organisation.

 Your wellbeing and safety is our utmost concern, and is at the heart of all we do.
 No matter your background or presenting issue, we welcome you and are committed to your progress.